discourse/wp-discourse/README.md

 - Each WordPress blog post can *optionally* create an associated Discourse topic.

+- Use Discourse to comment on associated Discourse topic.

 - Periodicially sync the "best" posts in those Discourse topics back to the associated WordPress blog entry as WordPress comments.